petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/modeling-b2b-relationships-with-liferay-accounts.md

 1. Navigate back to the accounts page.
 Click the add icon and create a new account for `Opportune Optics SF`.

 1. Assign Preston Palmer and Robert Reed to the account.
-Then, assign order manager role to Preston and the buyer role to Robert.
+Then, assign the order manager role to Preston and the buyer role to Robert.

 ### Creating an Opportune Optics Account Group

 Use account groups to keep accounts organized.
-For example, since Opportune Optics has different stores, group them together in one account group.
-This also gives the possibility of customizing price lists, offering discounts, and changing product visibility for the accounts in the group.
+For example, since Opportune Optics has different stores, group them together under one account group.
+Account groups gives the possibility of customizing price lists, offering discounts, and changing product visibility for the accounts in the group.
+This is great for Clarity's account management because of the special pricing agreements they have with Opportune Optics.

 1. Navigate to _Control Panel_ &rarr; _Account Groups_.
 Click the add icon to create a new account group.